Skip to content

 Will my heirs owe anything on this mortgage if I owe more than the home is sold for?

 As stated above, after you pass your heirs will have a choice, to refinance the house or sell the home.
 If there is not enough equity in the home, then most likely they will sell it.
 Any shortfall is covered by FHA mortgage insurance which protects your heirs.
+In most cases a deed in lieu will be used.
+After all, if there is no equity or negative equity your heirs most likely won’t want the home.

 I have heard people get foreclosed upon by the bank, is this true?